Leonardo-jfk/Leonardo-jfk/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on GameOfLife project
+- 🔭 I’m currently working on GameOfLife
 - 🌱 I’m currently learning Reack Native, C++
 - 👯 I’m looking to collaborate on any project that is prommising
 - 🤔 I’m looking for help with App Store, pushing out the Motivation app